debug-evac/assembler/man/en/assembler-format.5.md

 **xnor** *register*, *register*, *register*

 :   Logical bitwise negated exclusive or of the second and third *register*.
 Note that this is not defined in the RISC-V standard.
+Deprecated, do not use!

 **equal** *register*, *register*, *register*

 :   Compares the second and third *register*s and sets the first *register* to one (1), if they are equal.
 Note that this is not defined in the RISC-V standard.
+Deprecated, do not use!

 **mul** *register*, *register*, *register*